Posted 29 Apr 2019

 - Knowing my ‘allies’ at work – talking to them and taking time to deliberately give them positive feedback creates feeling of shared mission, not sole responsibility.
 Getting that feedback in return helps enormously.

-- Being honest, not pretending to have it all together all the time, or being worried about being judged for not having it all together all the time, or worried about the message it sends to others if I don’t have it all together all the time.
+- Being honest, not pretending to have it all together all the time, or being worried about being judged for not having it all together all the time, or worried about the message it sends to others if I do not have it all together all the time.

-- Sleep is my Achilles heel, if I’m not sleeping, I’m not functioning.
+- Sleep is my Achilles heel, if I am not sleeping, I am not functioning.
 I can hit a level of insomnia anxiety that will get me hospitalised as happened in my teens.
 Kudos to my doctor for helping me in that phase with a rota of medications that allowed me to get rest without getting addicted to anything.

 - Self-care, the very act of doing something specifically for my well-being, investing in being strong.
 This can be a range of things:

 - Making myself a homemade soup that no one else in the family will eat, but I know it’s just what my body needs and is just for me.